CycloneDX/sbom-utility/README.md

 Since the utility comes with a default configuration file and input schemas ready-mde for both SPDX and CycloneDX validation, the best way to install it (at this time) is to clone the entirety of the repository and then [build it](#building) using the `Makefile`.

-Over time, we hope to be able to create a release process for the binary with just the necessary supporting files, but at this time achieving the validation function is tactically important.
+Over time, we hope to be able to create a release process for the binary with just the necessary supporting files.

 ```bash
 git clone git@github.com:IBM/sbom-utility.git